 The ute from German manufacturer Volkswagen, the Amarok has been in production since 2010, with the model selling over 1,200 units in June.
 The Amarok range includes models such as the Highline, Sportline, Core, Canyon and Ultimate, with most sporting a V6 engine, although some come with a four-cylinder variant.

 The Amarok includes features such as Mechanical Differential Lock to help you in off-road conditions, along with a 911kg payload and four-wheel disc brakes for increased safety and maneuverability in tight areas.
 The Amarok also features a 6.3inch media system, ergonomic seats and Nappa leather coming standard with the Ultimate range.

-Rounding out the top 10 is the luxury X-Class ute from Mercedes, although there won’t be many more opportunities to purchase the X-Class, with Mercedes ceasing production later this year due to poor sales.
-In May, the X-Class only sold 160 units, highlighting Mercedes’ decision.
+In ninth place is the luxury X-Class ute from Mercedes, although there won’t be many more opportunities to purchase the X-Class, with Mercedes ceasing production later this year due to poor sales.
+In June, the X-Class only sold 372 units, highlighting Mercedes’ decision.